sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 ## Prerequisites
  - You have a trial or productive account for SAP Business Technology Platform (SAP BTP).
 If you don't have such yet, you can create one so you can [try out services for free] (https://developers.sap.com/tutorials/btp-free-tier-account.html).
  - You have created a subaccount and a space on Cloud Foundry Environment.
- - You have created a service instance for [SAP HANA Cloud] (https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/f7febb16072b41f7ac90abf5ea1d4b86.html).
-To learn how to set it up, watch the first half of this video: [SAP HANA Cloud Trial Setup](https://www.youtube.com/watch?v=GSNQpfxPuLU)
+ - You have created a service instance for [SAP HANA Cloud] (https://help.sap.com/docs/hana-cloud).
+To learn how to set it up, watch the following video from **03:15**  to **07:10**: [SAP HANA Cloud Trial Setup](https://www.youtube.com/watch?v=GSNQpfxPuLU).
+During the first steps, choose the `SAP HANA Database` type.
  - [Python] (https://www.python.org/downloads/) is installed locally.
 To check which Python versions are supported in the current buildpack, see: [Developing Python in the Cloud Foundry Environment](https://help.sap.com/docs/btp/sap-business-technology-platform/developing-python-in-cloud-foundry-environment#buildpack-versioning).
-In this tutorial, we use Python **3.11.1**.
+In this tutorial, we use Python version **3.11.x**.
  - [cf CLI] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/4ef907afb1254e8286882a2bdef0edf4.html) is installed locally.
  - [npm] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is installed locally.
  - You have installed an integrated development environment, for example [Visual Studio Code] (https://code.visualstudio.com/).